Return to Campus

 We are excited about a fall semester that will see the return of in-person classes, the reinstatement of many beloved traditions and a campus full of students eager to take advantage of all Wayne State has to offer.
 To prepare for their return and offer the support they need, Wayne State will begin to bring faculty and staff back to campus throughout the summer.

 We know there are questions our faculty and staff may have about what this return looks like, what is expected of them and how the timing will work.
 Unit leaders have been provided a Return to Campus Guide that will assist them as they prepare to bring teams back to campus, but here are some frequently asked questions.

 When will I return to campus?

-Departments are permitted to begin phasing in employees throughout the summer on an incremental basis.
-Although flexible work arrangements and hybrid schedules may mean not all employees will be physically on site every day, the goal is to be able to operate at their full on-site capabilities, if necessary, no later than Sept.
+Departments are permitted to begin phasing in employees now and throughout the remainder of the summer on an incremental basis.
+Although flexible work arrangements and hybrid schedules may be used, the goal is that beginning August 2nd, all offices and buildings will be open Monday - Friday and be fully operational.
+Staffing plans should be developed to achieve that goal.
+Some areas may require staff to work onsite sooner than others depending on their needs, but all plans should be completed and implemented no later than Sept.
 7. Speak with your supervisor about your department's specific plans and expectations.